oils-for-unix/oils/doc/error-handling.md

 6. The `echo $(false)` Pitfall (`command_sub_errexit`)
 6. Bash's `inherit_errexit` pitfall.
    - As mentioned, this bash 4.4 option fixed a bug in earlier versions of bash.
-Oil reimplements it and turns it on by default.
+YSH reimplements it and turns it on by default.

-Here are two more pitfalls that don't require changes to Oil:
+Here are two more pitfalls that don't require changes to YSH:

 8. The Trailing `&&` Pitfall
    - When `test -d /bin && echo found` is at the end of a function, the exit